awsdocs/amazon-route53-docs/doc_source/integration-with-other-services.md

 **Amazon S3**
 Amazon Simple Storage Service \(Amazon S3\) provides secure, durable, highly scalable cloud storage\.
 You can configure an S3 bucket to host a static website that can include web pages and client\-side scripts\. \(S3 doesn't support server\-side scripting\.\) You can use Route 53 to route traffic to an Amazon S3 bucket\.
 For more information, see the following topics:
 + For information about routing traffic to a bucket, see [Routing Traffic to a Website that Is Hosted in an Amazon S3 Bucket](RoutingToS3Bucket.md)\.
 + For a more detailed explanation of how to host a static website in an S3 bucket, see [Getting Started with Amazon Route 53](getting-started.md)\.

+**Amazon Virtual Private Cloud \(Amazon VPC\)**
+An interface endpoint lets you connect to services that are powered by AWS PrivateLink\.
+These services include some AWS services, services hosted by other AWS customers and partners in their own VPCs \(referred to as *endpoint services*\), and supported AWS Marketplace partner services\.
+You can use Route 53 to route traffic to an interface endpoint\.
+For more information, see [Routing Traffic to an Amazon Virtual Private Cloud Interface Endpoint by Using Your Domain Name](routing-to-vpc-interface-endpoint.md)\.

 **Amazon WorkMail**
 If you're using Amazon WorkMail for your business email and you're using Route 53 as your DNS service, you can use Route 53 to route traffic to your Amazon WorkMail email domain\.
 For more information, see [Routing Traffic to Amazon WorkMail](routing-to-workmail.md)\.